ElektraInitiative/libelektra/doc/INSTALL.md

 First follow the steps in [COMPILE](COMPILE.md).

 After you completed building Elektra on your own, there are multiple options how to install it.
 For example, with make or CPack tools.
-We recommend that you generate your own packages with CPack so ensure compatibility with future releases.
+We recommend to use the packages from our build server or that you generate your own packages with CPack.

 ### CPack